zhihan-guo/MACS-BiC/README.md

 # MACS-BiC

-### A Multi-Agent LLM System for High-Fidelity Knowledge Extraction in Sustainable Construction Materials
+### A Multi-Agent AI System for Mapping the Carbon鈥揝trength Frontier of Carbon-Storing Construction Materials

 *Autonomously transforming the fragmented, multi-modal scientific literature on biochar-in-construction into an analysis-ready structured dataset.*